react-navigation/react-navigation.github.io/docs/community-libraries-and-navigators.md

 ## react-navigation-collapsible

-react-navigation-collapsible is a library and a `Higher Order Component` that adjusts your navigationOptions and makes your screen header collapsible.
+react-navigation-collapsible is a library and a `Higher Order Component` that adjusts your screen options and makes your screen header collapsible.

 Since react-navigation's header is designed as `Animated` component.
 You can animate the header by passing `Animated.Value` from your `ScrollView` or `FlatList` to the header.